cwallacebailey/Project3_battleships_template/README.md

 ![Ship Gone](readme_images/ship_gone.png)

-The game continues until either the user or the computer have no ships left.
+The game will continue until either the user or the computer have no ships left.
 If the user wins they are shown a "You Win" animation before being taken back to the welcome screen.
 If the user loses (shown in the animation below) they are shown a "You Lose" animation:

 ![Ship Gone](readme_images/game_over_animation.gif)